 3rd Stage: After the second stage, many people with syphilis can go a long time with no symptoms at all.
 This “latent period” does not mean you no longer have syphilis.
 The infectious sores may return.
 Untreated syphilis can damage your internal organs.
 Syphilis can continue to cause damage to your body for decades if untreated.

 Neurological symptoms: Neurological symptoms can happen at any stage of syphilis.
 Some people with syphilis may have confusion, depression, headaches, or numbness.
 Syphilis can also cause serious permanent eye damage or blindness.

 You should get tested regularly if you are pregnant, are a man who has sex with men, have HIV infection, and/or have partner(s) who have tested positive for syphilis.
 Pregnant women should get tested throughout their pregnancy because the infection can cause serious problems in a baby.

-Human Papillomavirus (HPV) is the most common sexually transmitted infection in the United States.
+Human Papillomavirus (HPV) is the most common STD in the United States.
 There are many different types of HPV.
 Some types can cause health problems including genital warts and cancers.
 Some health effects caused by HPV can be prevented with vaccines.